 But within 30 days I felt like my whole world had turned right side up.
 Gone were the problematic anxiety and inability to deal with any amount of stress.
+(I had previously tried all of these anxiety-reducing supplements which worked marginally, but not completely like HRT did.)
 My PMS symptoms eased off about 80%.
 And I wasn’t fearful anymore of not knowing what kind of mood I’d be in when I woke up each morning.

 This…..
 I am thinking…….. is what it feels like to be healthy and normal again.